Ideal Temperature for Serving Wine

-The best way to enjoy these types of wine is to store them directly to your fridge after you buy them.
-But if you want to drink them the same day you bought them, you can put them in your fridge for a few hours or to your freezer for about 30 minutes.
+Time in fridge: The finest way to enjoy these wines is to put them in your wine cooler as soon as possible after purchase.
+If you want to consume them the same day you bought them, put them in a wine fridge for an hour or in a freezer for around 30 minutes.

 For Full-Bodied Red Wines and Ports